 Wed 06.03.13.
 Ellerslie Flower Show time.
 CERA minister Brownlee was delusional if he thought that by floral fiat CERA's red zone CBD would blossom from red zone to rebuild zone.

-Images, quake damaged Christchurch Botanic Gdns;
+2 images, Christchurch Botanic Gdns;

 02.03.13.
 Flowery portaloo, Ellerslie Flower Show, Christchurch Botanic Gdns